List of justices of the High Court of Australia: Composition of the High Court

 There have been 57 justices of the High Court; fifty have been men and seven women.
 The first female justice was Mary Gaudron who was a justice from 1987 to 2003.
 Susan Crennan was a justice from 2005 to 2015, and Virginia Bell from 2009 to 2021.
 Susan Kiefel was the first woman to be appointed Chief Justice of Australia.
 She was appointed in 2017 and had been a justice from 2007 to 2017.
 Of the seven current justices, four are men, including the chief justice, and three are women.
 Michelle Gordon was appointed in 2015 and Jacqueline Gleeson in 2021, replacing Bell.
 Jayne Jagot replaced Justice Keane on the court in 2022, giving women a majority on the High Court for a period of just over a year.

 Thirteen politicians, serving or former, have been appointed to the High Court of Australia.
 Nine justices have served in the Parliament of Australia: Edmund Barton, Richard O'Connor, Isaac Isaacs, H. B. Higgins, Edward McTiernan, H. V. Evatt, John Latham, Garfield Barwick, and Lionel Murphy.
 All but Evatt were appointed after their parliamentary service; Evatt resigned from the bench in order to pursue his federal political career, although he had previously served in the New South Wales Legislative Assembly.
 In addition to the above, four justices served in colonial parliaments: Samuel Griffith, Charles Powers, Albert Piddington and Adrian Knox, although all concluded their political careers more than 10 years prior to their appointments.
 The most recent justice to serve in state or federal parliament is Lionel Murphy.

-The majority of justices have come from the eastern states, particularly New South Wales (29 justices), Victoria (16 justices) and Queensland Queensland (8 justices).
+The majority of justices have come from the eastern states, particularly New South Wales (29 justices), Victoria (16 justices) and Queensland (8 justices).
 It was not until 1979 that a justice was appointed from Western Australia.
 There has never been a justice from South Australia.
 Robert Beech-Jones was born in Tasmania but went to university in Canberra and spent most of his career in Sydney.

 Most justices had previously served as judges of other Australian courts prior to their appointment to the High Court.
 Prior to the creation of the Federal Court of Australia in 1976, this was primarily the Supreme Courts of the States.
 Since 1976, a number of justices of the Federal Court have been appointed to the High Court.
 A small number of justices served on both a State Supreme Court and the Federal Court before being appointed to the High Court.